DevOpsHiveHQ/dynamic-devops-roadmap/docs/faq/README.md

 ## Who is the target audience for this roadmap?

-This roadmap is designed for a wide range of audiences, but each requires different efforts and risks (risk groups).
+This roadmap is designed for a wide range of audiences, but each requires different efforts and risks.
+The risk here is archiving the final goal, finishing the roadmap, and being a qualified DevOps Engineer.

+Low risk means it's more likely the learner will reach the goal, and high risk means it's less likely the learner will reach the goal (the time here is a significant factor in this formula.
+As the time increases, there are more chances that the learner will divert from the goal).

+Audience groups:

 - **Group A (Low effort, no risk):** A DevOps engineer who wants to refresh their mind and ensure they are aware of essentials and best practices in the Cloud-Native area.
 - **Group B (Medium effort, low risk):** A Dev or Ops engineer who wants to make a career shift and become a DevOps engineer.